benhowell/benhowell.github.com/_posts/2014-12-27-nobody-cares-about-you-or-your-company.md

  * Meaningless names of, or types of systems you've built in the past.

- * Your development philosophy or your advocacy for whatever system, platform, architecture or language you have a bias for.
+ * Your development philosophy or your advocacy for whatever system, platform, architecture or programming languages you have a bias for.
 <br/>
 <br/>